-In 1884, the Aztec Land and Cattle Company of Boston began operations in Arizona with its headquarters situated across the Little Colorado River from the site of Saint Joseph (now Joseph City.)
-The third largest cattle company in North America, the organization was better known as the Hashknife Outfit, because their brand resembled the old hash knives used by chuck wagon cooks.
+In 1884, the Aztec Land and Cattle Company of Boston began operations in Arizona, with its headquarters situated across the Little Colorado River from the site of Saint Joseph (now Joseph City.)
+The third-largest cattle company in North America, the organization was better known as the Hashknife Outfit because its brand resembled the old hash knives used by chuckwagon cooks.

-The next year, the Aztec Company transferred its headquarters to Holbrook, Arizona and in 1886, they purchased one million acres of former railroad land from the Atlantic and Pacific for 50 cents an acre.
-The ranch claimed a range that stretched some 650 miles, from the New Mexico border to just south of Flagstaff.
+The following year, the Aztec Company transferred its headquarters to Holbrook, Arizona, and in 1886, they purchased one million acres of former railroad land from the Atlantic and Pacific for 50 cents an acre.
+The ranch claimed a range that stretched some 650 miles from the New Mexico border to just south of Flagstaff.

-The company then bought the Hashknife brand and some 33,000 head of cattle and 2,000 horses from the Continental Cattle Company in Texas, which was going broke because of drought.
-When the stock arrived by rail, they were let off the train at stops all across northern Arizona.
-Along with the cattle and the brand, also came a number of original Hashknife cowboys.
+The company then bought the Hashknife brand, some 33,000 head of cattle, and 2,000 horses from the Continental Cattle Company in Texas, which was breaking because of drought.
+When the stock arrived by rail, they were let off the train at stops across northern Arizona.
+Along with the cattle and the brand also came several original Hashknife cowboys.

-Holbrook initially welcomed the money of the cattle company and its associated cowboys, until they saw what they were in for.
-The buckaroos of the outfit quickly gained the unsavory reputation of being the “thievinist, fightinest bunch of cowboys” in the United States.
-The sudden presence of so many cow punchers also gave rise to rustling, robbery and gunfights, with much of the cattle thievery perpetuated on the Aztec Cattle Company itself.
+Holbrook initially welcomed the money of the cattle company and its associated cowboys until they saw what they were in for.
+The Buckaroos of the outfit quickly gained the unsavory reputation of being the “thievinist, fightinest bunch of cowboys” in the United States.
+The sudden presence of so many cow punchers also led to rustling, robbery, and gunfights, with much of the cattle thievery perpetrated on the Aztec Cattle Company itself.

-Though many said that the Hashknife cowboys were good men, there were a number of them who had reputations for hot-headedness and others, who were outright outlaws.
-Some of these crooked cowboys were wanted men and on two occasions, they were linked to train robberies at Canyon Diablo.
+Though many said that the Hashknife cowboys were good men, a number of them had reputations for hot-headedness and others were outright outlaws.
+Some of these crooked cowboys were wanted men, and on two occasions, they were linked to train robberies at Canyon Diablo.
 Another time, a cowboy took off with a bunch of the outfit’s cattle and headed to Colorado.
 There, he set up a saloon with his profits.
 However, he was soon without money again and rejoined the outfit once more.

 It was somewhere along this time that the St. Johns Herald reported: “The Salvation Army is going to visit Holbrook.
 A good field for operation.”

-There was obviously a need for law enforcement in the Holbrook area and Sheriff Commodore Perry Owens is credited with bringing it to the wild and crusty town in 1887.
-Within a couple of years, he and and his deputy, Frank Wattron, had rid the country of the worst of the outlaw gangs.
-However, while the area towns were relatively peaceful, numerous cattle thieves still continued to plague the Aztec Ranch.
+There was a need for law enforcement in the Holbrook area, and Sheriff Commodore Perry Owens is credited with bringing it to the wild and crusty town in 1887.
+Within a few years, he and his deputy, Frank Wattron, had rid the country of the worst outlaw gangs.
+However, while the area towns were relatively peaceful, numerous cattle thieves still plagued the Aztec Ranch.

-In desperation, the Aztec Company hired Burt Mossman, who would later become the captain of the Arizona Rangers, to manage the outfit in January, 1898. outlaw immediately declared war on the cattle rustlers and in his first official act, he fired 52 of the 84 men on the payroll.
+In desperation, the Aztec Company hired Burt Mossman, who would later become the captain of the Arizona Rangers, to manage the outfit in January 1898.
+Mossman immediately declared war on the cattle rustlers, and in his first official act, he fired 52 of the 84 men on the payroll.

 He then put two men in charge of the remaining cowpunchers and went after the cattle rustlers.
-By the end of the year, he had sent 11 men to the county jail for cattle rustling, helped even more to tame the lawless town of Holbrook, and Aztec Company was finally beginning to show a profit.
-On one occasion as he and a new recruit walked past the Bucket of Blood Saloon in Holbrook, outlaw said to the other man:
+By the end of the year, he had sent 11 men to the county jail for cattle rustling, helped even more to tame the lawless town of Holbrook, and the Aztec Company was finally beginning to show a profit.
+On one occasion, as he and a new recruit walked past the Bucket of Blood Saloon in Holbrook, Mossman said to the other man:

 “We ain’t had a killin’ in there since last summer.
 One more’d make it 17.
 Most of ’em been Hashknife boys or old hands that used to work for the outfit.”

-However, it was too late to save the Aztec Company, as the next winter a severe blizzard hit northern Arizona, killing thousands of Hashknife cattle.
-The following spring, cattle prices dropped dramatically and the company ordered outlaw to liquidate its holdings.
+However, it was too late to save the Aztec Company, as the following winter, a severe blizzard hit northern Arizona, killing thousands of Hashknife cattle.
+The following spring, cattle prices dropped dramatically, and the company ordered outlaw to liquidate its holdings.
 In 1901, the ranch was sold to the Babbitt brothers of Flagstaff.
-That same year, the Arizona Rangers were formed and outlaw became their first captain.
+The Arizona Rangers were formed that same year, and Mossman became their first captain.

 – St. Johns Herald in the late 1800s